Saint Augustine wrote: “Faith is to believe what we do not see, and the reward of this faith is to see what we believe.”

 Another metaphor I find very effective is to think of each of us as a cell in Christ’s Body.
 There is no specific scripture to support this, but we are “in Christ” – as we saw above – and are called “the body of Christ and individually members of it” (1 Cor.
 12:12-27), so I believe that the metaphor is valid and helpful.

 As a cell in Christ’s Body, I am constantly receiving all that a cell would need in terms of nutrition, conditions, defences and protection.
 As a dependent cell, I cannot go anywhere without the body.
 I am always united with Christ, our Head, and always united with every other cell or member in His body.
-He leads and directs us to live and to work together in harmony and with purpose.
+He leads and directs us to live and to work together with purpose and in beautiful harmony.